ARM-software/arm-trusted-firmware/docs/threat_model/threat_model_spm.rst

   running in the secure world of TrustZone (at S-EL2 exception level).
   The threat model is not related to the normal world Hypervisor or VMs.
   The S-EL1 SPMC solution is not covered.
-- The implementation complies with the FF-A v1.0 specification.
+- The implementation complies with the FF-A v1.0 specification, and a few features of FF-A v1.1 specification.
 - Secure partitions are statically provisioned at boot time.
 - Focus on the run-time part of the life-cycle (no specific emphasis on boot time, factory firmware provisioning, firmware udpate etc.)